w3c/wai-bcase/index.md

 everyone.”
 Among the innovations cited as examples are these:

 -   contrast minimums, required for people with low vision, help all people see in bright light glare situations
--   auto-complete, initially provided for the disabled, is now widely used by all
+-   auto-complete, initially provided for people with disabilities, is now widely used by all
 -   voice control, implemented for users with physical impairments, has been more widely adopted as a great convenience by millions of others